identity2/YARC/readme.md

 ### Backend
 * There are still some N+1 problems using this API, for example, when the frontend fetches the article list of N articles, it then has to send N requests separately to fetch the voting state and the join state of each article.
 I could have added the vote state as well as the join state together with the article API.
 * I could use Redis to cache hot articles and implement rate limiting.
+* The database querying code is a total mess.
+Should have used the builder pattern.

 ### Frontend
 * The naming of the components could be better.